Winter pressures information for care homes

 What do you need to do now?

-We understand the difficulties of operating as a care provider or working as a carer during the winter holiday period and want to recognise that by offering some guarantees and a financial premium where appropriate.
+We understand the difficulties of operating as a care provider or working as a carer during busy periods and want to recognise that by offering some guarantees and a financial premium where appropriate.

 The NHS have been coordinating the staff focused Flu Fighter programme for the last seven years, and following recent discussions with the Department of Health, the free flu vaccination is now being offered to all health and social care staff, employed by a registered residential care/nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable patients/clients who are at increased risk from exposure to flu.